MacuGuard® Ocular Support with Saffron & Astaxanthin

 Complete support for eye health and night vision

-Macuguard® Ocular Support combines carefully selected nutrients such as lutein, zeaxanthin, meso-zeaxanthin, saffron and astaxanthin to provide extensive support for eye health.
+MacuGuard® Ocular Support combines carefully selected nutrients such as lutein, zeaxanthin, meso-zeaxanthin, saffron and astaxanthin to provide comprehensive support for eye health.
 This unique supplement protects photoreceptor cells, promotes macular and retinal health, fights eye fatigue and supports healthy night vision.

 - Contains lutein, meso-zeaxanthin and zeaxanthin for protection against blue light and UV rays.